-The study was carried out at the Laboratory of the Department of Pure and Industrial Chemistry, Faculty of Science, Bayero University Kano (110 58' N, 80 25' E) in 2014.
+The study was carried out at the Laboratory of the Department of Pure and Industrial Chemistry.
+Faculty of Science, Bayero University Kano (110 58' N, 80 25' E) in 2014.
 Five kg of untreated cowpea grain (Dan Misra) was obtained from the Kano Agricultural and Rural Development Authority (KNARDA) this was divided into two i.e 4kg which was treated with dichlorvos (4ml/4kg) and 1kg (untreated control), simulating the dose of dichlovors used by cowpea merchants at Dawanau market for the protection of cowpea grains while in storage.
+According to the Codex Alimentarus of the Food and Agricultural Organisations and the World Health Organisation that the mean dichlorvos concentration in cowpea ranged from 0.001 to 0.108 mg/kg-1 for organochlorine pesticides, 0.002 to 0.015mg/kg-1 for organophosphorus pesticides and 0.001-0.039mg/kg-1 for pyrethroids pesticides [13].
 Six months after, 50g of the dichlorvos treated and untreated cowpea seeds were measured and each put in a 250ml conical flask after which 100ml of methanol was added in each flask, the treated cowpea was washed using the methanol to extract the expected dichlorvos residues from the cowpea.
 The mixture was then used for the screening exercise.
 Qualitative screening of treated and untreated cowpea samples for the detection of presence or absence of Dichlovors insecticide was made using the high performance liquid chromatography and commercially available brand of dichlorvos was used as a guide.
-A 20 minutes program was carried out using water/acetonitrile gradient on Zorbax high definition 3.5 $\mu$ -C18-column (RP), at 20 °C, 20 $\mu$ L was injected from a solution of 10mg/ml in HPLC grade methanol.
+A 20 minutes program was carried out using water/acetonitrile gradient on Zorbax high definition 3.5μ-C18-column (RP), at 20 °C, 20 μL was injected from a solution of 10mg/ml in HPLC grade methanol.
 Analysis was run at 1ml per minute and detection was achieved at 214 nm.
 The analysis was conducted with Agilent 1260 Quadpump HPLC, with diode array detector, autosampler and thermostetted column compartment.
 The result was processed using Agilent Chemstation software.